What is TSA Precheck?

 Currently, TSA Precheck is at 180+ airports.
 For participating airports and airlines, visit here.

 Can Foreign Citizens Participate in TSA Precheck?

 Non-U.S. citizens enrolled in Global Entry or NEXUS may participate in TSA Precheck.
 To participate, the NEXUS or Global Entry PASS ID, a nine-digit number that usually begins with 98, serves as your known traveler number (KTN).
 Your individual reservation — passenger name record — must include your KTN when booking on a participating TSA Precheck airline.

 Can I Use TSA Precheck When Flying International?

 Of course you can!
 Precheck is available for passengers traveling domestically within the United States and when departing from a U.S. airport to a location outside the country.
 Passengers may also be eligible for TSA Precheck when connecting to a domestic flight after arrival in the United States.
 For TSA Precheck hours of operation and location, visit here.

 "Randomly" Assigned TSA Precheck

-Occasionally, the TSA will also proactively approve customers who do not have a Known Traveler Number for TSA Precheck on a particular flight.
+Occasionally, the TSA will also proactively approve guests who do not have a Known Traveler Number for TSA Precheck on a particular flight.
 These passengers will not be required to submit any additional information, submit an application, or pay a fee.
 However, random TSA Precheck status is applied on a flight-by-flight basis and has many factors, so it may appear for only part of your journey or only some members of your party.
-Remember, only customers with TSA Precheck printed on their current boarding pass are eligible to use the TSA Precheck line.
+Remember, only guests with TSA Precheck printed on their current boarding pass are eligible to use the TSA Precheck line.